 Have you ever noticed how we’re all a bit guilty of setting sky-high goals, chasing after those dramatic, awe-inspiring results?
 In my 47 years as a dance teacher, I’ve seen this time and again.
 Dancers often dream of grand achievements like making it to the West End or winning the British Championship.
 Yet, these lofty ambitions can sometimes bring enormous pressure and, often, deep disappointment when things don’t pan out as hoped.
 This is where understanding and embracing the concept of marginal gains in dance is so valuable for any dance teacher.

-Looking back on my own path, which veered unexpectedly into teaching when I was just 17, I left the competitive dance world my mates were diving into.
+Looking back on my own path, which veered unexpectedly into teaching when I was just 17, I left the competitive dance world my friends were diving into.
 From the sidelines, I saw that despite their skills, they weren’t truly enjoying the journey.
 The slow pace of progress seemed to weigh heavily on them.

 I’ve learned that in our pursuit of dance excellence, the approach of marginal gains is something to embrace wholeheartedly.
 When I was building my dance school, without even realising it, I adopted this method.
 With limited resources and knowledge, my progress was a series of small, steady steps.
 I wasn’t familiar with sports psychology, behavioural patterns, or even the term ‘marginal gains’, but I was already on a path seeking continuous, tiny improvements.